rkapl123/ScriptAddin/docs/README.md

 - `type`: the script type to be used.
 - `exec` (or `rexec` as a legacy compatibility with the old R Addin): an executable, being able to run the script in line "script".
 This is only needed for overriding the `ExePath<ScriptType>` in the AppSettings in the ScriptAddin.xll.config file.
 - `path`: path to folders with dlls/executables (semicolon separated), in case you need to add them.
 Only needed when overriding the `PathAdd<ScriptType>` in the AppSettings in the ScriptAddin.xll.config file.
+- `envvar`: environment variables to add to the process (each line will be one variable/value entry).
+Only needed when overriding `EnvironVarName<ScriptType>`/`EnvironVarValue<ScriptType>` settings in the AppSettings in the ScriptAddin.xll.config file.
 - `dir`: the path where below files (scripts, args, results and diagrams) are stored.
 - `script` or `skipscript`: full path of an executable script.
 In case the parameter is `skipscript` then the script execution is skipped (set this dynamically to prevent scripts from running).
 - `arg` (input objects, by default these are .txt files): range name and path/filename, where the (input) arguments are stored.